BSVogler/WurfelEngineSDK/README.md

 * in-game map editor
 * split screen support

-Wurfel Engine uses [Maven](https://maven.apache.org) for dependency managment.
-It isb uilt on top of [libGDX](https://github.com/libgdx/libgdx).
+Wurfel Engine uses [Maven](https://maven.apache.org) for dependency management.
+It is built on top of [libGDX](https://github.com/libgdx/libgdx).

 WurfelEngine.jar is not intended to work as a stand-alone application like the industry game engines (i.e. Unity).
 The engine is designed to be configured and programmed via source code in the programming language Java.
-This could be extended in the future.

 A game engine is a huge collection of algorithms.
 Therefore there are many parts which can be further improved.
 Some wanted improvements can be found under [Issues](https://github.com/BSVogler/WurfelEngineSDK/issues).